Business insurances your small business should consider.

 Commercial auto insurance

 Your personal auto insurance policy does not protect your company-owned vehicles or when you’re driving for business-related purposes (other than your commute to and from work).
-If you have one vehicle, a fleet of vehicles, or drive as a service for clients, then it’s important that you protect your vehicle with commercial auto insurance.
+If you have one vehicle, a fleet of vehicles, or drive as a service for clients, then it’s important that you help protect your vehicle with commercial auto insurance.

 Looking for the right business insurance for your new venture?
 Talk to the professionals at Unisource Insurance Associates to get started on your tailored policy today!